tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 16 - 5 Website Types & How To Design Them.md

 But main focus is on text.
 The type is big, no too long lines, very readable.
 Sometimes broken with quotes.

+All articles have social sharing buttons to get more traffic.

+## Educ